CSeitel/open-in-npp/README.md

 ### Context menus
 The context menus of the VS Code editor and explorer are extended correspondingly by an additional entry.
+This can be configured via the extension settings (see below).

 ## Requirements